akelly09/Goal-Tracker/README.md

 This is a MEAN (Mongo, Express, Angular, Node) based website that allows users to set goals and track them as well as their associated milestones.

+*Created this site to get some experience with the MEAN Stack (still in progress)*

 ## Features
 - Set and track high level goals
 - Breakdown goals into manageable milestones